josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 I suppose it might even be difficult to come up with a definition of "web developer" that does _not_ include at least some prompters.

-Of course, nobody knows this better than people who might disagree with my position.
-The more specific I get, the easier it is for anybody so motivated to poke holes (which I can't help but suspect as a motivation for demanding specificity in the first place).
+And, of course, the more specific I get, the easier it is for anybody so motivated to poke holes (which I can never help but suspect as a motivation for requesting specificity in the first place).

 Still, in the interest of illuminating what I believe is the difference, the following is what I consider.